Dublin in November

 The Belfast skyline.
 Photo: Tourism Ireland.

 Its Sound of Belfast festival, which celebrates the city’s diverse and vibrant music scene will return again this year.
-Unfortunately, at this time, there is no confirmed 2023 date or additional event information.
+Keep an eye on the festival's Facebook page for more details on the 2024 program of events or email [email protected].

 Are you planning to spend part of November in Ireland?
 If so, what activities have you arranged?
 Let me know in the comments below.